Learn More About Cockroaches

 Cockroaches are in our minds no more than pests.
 Why not?
 They are visually unpleasant, and they live and thrive in filth.
 Cockroaches are among the most primitive creatures on this planet.
 They have survived every disaster in history, and they will survive many more.
 It has a flat, oval body, long antennae that looks like a thread, and a shining black or brown leathery integument.

 There are four common species in the United States.
-These are: are American, German, Brown Banded, and oriental cockroach
+These are American, German, brown-banded, and Oriental cockroaches.

-This type of cockroach is a small specie, about 1.1 to 1.5 inches long.
+This type of cockroach is a small species, about 1.1 to 1.5 inches long.
 These are the ones usually found in restaurants and hotels as they prefer sweet, fatty, and starchy foods.
-It is said that this species is the most troublesome, so immediate help is needed once you spot one of these in your home.
+It is said that this species is the most troublesome, so immediate help is needed once you spot one cockroach in your home.

 Measuring about 10 to 14 mm long, the brown-banded cockroach is similar to the German but is slightly smaller.
 They usually dwell in warm dry places, and they hide their eggs under your furniture, clothes, cracks on the floor, or wood.
 The adult life span is about 200 days.

 The Oriental cockroach is considered the filthiest among the filthy.
 Oriental cockroaches are larger and darker compared to other cockroach species.
 They dwell in dirty, cooler places and create a strong smell.
 They eat garbage and organic material.

 Cockroaches love to live in dirty places, and they eat filth.
 To help control cockroach populations:

 Clean up around your house.
 Throw your trash regularly.
 Wipe off food spills on the tables, stovetops, floors, and kitchen sinks.
 Do not leave your dishes and other kitchen utensils on the sink overnight; wash them immediately.